-The paper is organized as follows: Section 2 presents the Γ extensions of the chain and spine realization theorems of Part I. Section 3 describes in detail the move used in deformations.
-This is a refinement of the move used in Part I. There is also an generalization using capped gropes which turns out to be the geometric move appropriate for solvable extensions, and is related to finite-type invariants via work of Conant and Teichner [CT].
+The paper is organized as follows: Section 2 gives Γ versions of the chain and spine realization theorems of Part I. Section 3 describes in detail the move used in deformations.
+This is a refinement of the move used in Part I. There is also a generalization using capped gropes which is the geometric move appropriate for solvable extensions.
 Section 4 defines (Λ, Γ) chain invariants and suggests a possible reformulation using algebraic K-theory of noncommutative localizations.
-In Section 5 we state relative versions of the realization theorems, and give the proofs.
+In Section 5 we state relative versions of the realization theorems, and give proofs.
 In Section 6 the general theory is specialized to the case of abelian extensions, then iterated to give the obstruction theory for solvable extensions.